 My professional affiliation

-I am a registered member of BACP and I am working towards BACP accredited status.
+I am a registered member of BACP and I hold BACP accredited status.
 This means that I adhere to BACP's ethical framework to guide my practice, ensuring that I am always working in the best and safest way possible with my clients.
+The BACP accreditation scheme aims to recognise the achievement of high standards of knowledge, experience and development in counselling and psychotherapy.